-The term “platform” has come to dominate many discussions about the future of blockchain technology.
-While blockchain platforms have enormous potential, it’s not always clear what blockchain services they can provide or how the architectures of these platforms are designed.
+The term “platform” has come to dominate many discussions about adopting blockchain technology.
+While blockchain platforms have enormous potential, it’s not always clear what services they can provide or what the underlying architectural design really looks like.

 As we will soon see, not all blockchain platforms are created equally.
 Most first-generation platforms are really just a single blockchain with support for smart contracts and decentralized applications (dApps).
-The projects that build upon a first-gen platform must all share the same infrastructure.
+All of the projects that build upon a single-chain smart contract platform must all share the same infrastructure.

 The Origins Of Blockchain Technology